LSVH/hbo-ict-inno-s2-tno/README.md

 ## How it works?

-This plugin interacts with the eSSIF-Lab's API service in order to get the data from all sorts of PDS's.
+This plugin interacts with the eSSIF-Lab API service to get the data from all sorts of PDS's.
 This plugin connects the users of PDS to WordPress websites.
 With this plugin WordPress website admins can create a validation policy to customize the functionality of the plugin to their business process.
-The users of a PDS can leverage from these WordPress websites and load their credentials in to the web-page by the graphical components coming from this plugin.
+The users of a PDS can leverage from these WordPress websites and load their credentials into the web page by the graphical components coming from this plugin.

 To learn more about what this software is capable of, have a look at our [features](#features).
 For more information